How to Increase Soil Testing Quality

 Slope map_OneSoil Blog

-Productivity, soil brightness and relief maps in the field report from OneSoil Yield
+Productivity, soil brightness and relief maps in the field report from OneSoil Pro

 As observed, the high productivity zone is situated in areas with darker soil, which suggests higher organic matter and moisture content, and is predominantly in lower-lying areas.
 Conversely, the low productivity zone is located on elevated and sloped lands with lighter soil, indicating lower organic matter and moisture content.
 This indicates that soil erosion may be a problem in low productivity zones, with low moisture reserves further limiting yields in these areas.